Menu

 Why are UTBMS Codes Important?

 The use of UTBMS codes has several benefits for in-house teams.
-First and foremost, they provide a standardized way to track legal work and expenses, making it easier to understand and manage legal costs.
+First and foremost, they provide a standardized way to track legal work and expenses, making it easier to understand and manage legal costs and outside counsel spend.

 This can be particularly useful in large or complex cases where costs are high and in-house teams want to monitor law firm resources for each phase of work or specific legal tasks.
 It can also help compare similar matters in the past to forecast budgets for new matters.

 Some e-billing systems require law firms to submit UTBMS codes to classify legal work.
-In contrast, newer systems can automatically apply these codes, reducing manual work for law firms while creating a completely consistent and accurate code set.
+In contrast, newer electronic billing systems can automatically apply these codes, reducing manual work for outside counsel law firms while creating a completely consistent and accurate code set.

 What are ABA Codes?